Cottage Inspired Gardens

 Cottage Gardens

-Romantic, abundant, and full of charm.
-Cottage gardens embrace a relaxed, layered style, with flowers, herbs, and vines tumbling together in joyful profusion.
-They invite pollinators, delight the senses, and create a storybook garden that feels alive in every season.
+Romantic, abundant, and full of charm—cottage gardens layer flowers, herbs, and vines in joyful profusion.
+They invite pollinators, delight the senses, and tell a story through the seasons.
+In the Bay Area’s dry-summer climate, this style thrives when paired with smart, earth-friendly practices: healthy soil, water-wise plants, and habitat in every layer.

 Design Touches